bweatherson/iribook/04s-holism.md

-## Atomism about Rational Belief
+## Atomism about Rational Belief {#atomism}

-In the previous chapter I argued for two individually necessary and jointly sufficient conditions for belief.^[This section is based on material from my -@Weatherson2012[sect.
+In chapter \@ref(belief) I argued for two individually necessary and jointly sufficient conditions for belief.^[This section is based on material from my -@Weatherson2012[sect.
 3.1].]
 They are

 1. In some possible decision problem, $p$ is taken for granted.
 2. For every question the agent is interested in, the agent answers the question the same way (i.e., giving the same answer for the same reasons) whether the question is asked unconditionally or conditional on $p$.

 At this point one might think that offering a theory of rational belief would be easy.
 It is rational to believe $p$ just in case it is rational to satisfy these conditions.
 Unfortunately, this nice thought can't be right.
-It certainly fails in one direction: it can be irrational to satisfy these conditions while rationally believing $p$.
-And it can arguably fail in the other direction: it can be rational to satisfy these conditions while being irrational to believe that $p$.
-The latter turns on some tricky questions about the nature of rationality that are independent of our interest in interests, so I'll put it off for a bit.
-The first case is more important.
+It can be irrational to satisfy these conditions while rationally believing $p$.

 Coraline is like Anisa and Chamari, in that she has read a reliable book saying that the Battle of Agincourt was in 1415.
 And she now believes that the Battle of Agincourt was indeed in 1415, for the very good reason that she read it in a reliable book.